 12. How do people actually LIVE and WORK in California with all that sunshine?

 Yes, this is a real question I often get asked.
-Like somehow all that sunshine affects our brains and we live in a happy world of blissful paradise.
-Sorry to disappoint, but we have bills to pay too and we gotta make that doh!
+Like somehow all that sunshine affects our brains and we live in a happy world of blissful paradise, spending every day lounging on the beach sipping martinis.
+Sorry to disappoint, but we have bills to pay too and we gotta make that money!

 Yes, all of that perfect sunshine weather does make it harder to focus on work though when you would rather be out frolicking on the beach and your hair flowing in the wind, but unfortunately, not all of us have that pleasure 24/7.

 And secondly, only a sliver of Americans liver near the beach.
 Most inland folks don’t have the problem of skipping work to go to the beach.
 It takes a few hours longer to get there, but they still have equal about of sunshine and the beach on their brains.